 This relatively young nation is immersed in history, which can be seen in its inspiring highlands, gleaming bays, UNESCO World Heritage Sites and fascinating people.
-Over the years, Montenegro’s landscape has been moulded by influences of Arabic, Ottoman and Turkish design.
-Vestiges and relics can be found everywhere amongst the canyons, lakes and primeval woodland.
-Each destination has its own remarkable narrative and travel across Montenegro offers tourists unique experiences.
+Over the years, Montenegro’s landscape has been influenced by Arabic, Ottoman and Turkish design.
+Vestiges and relics can be found everywhere, including in the canyons, lakes, and woodlands.
+Each destination has its own remarkable narrative, and Montenegro travel offers a range of unique experiences.

-Visit the Bay of Kotor to witness the Venetian architecture, Sveti Stefan for its pink beach & cobbled streets, Budva for some cultural extravaganza or Ulcinj for a calmer coastal scene.
-You will never be far from some scrumptious local food, alluring beaches or picturesque backdrops.
+Visit the Bay of Kotor to witness the Venetian architecture, Sveti Stefan for its pink beach and cobbled streets, Budva for some cultural extravaganza, or Ulcinj for a calmer coastal scene.
+You will never be far from some scrumptious local food, alluring beaches, or picturesque backdrops.
+After reading this guide to Montenegro travel, take a look at Oliver’s Travels’ collection of luxury villas in Montenegro to find a base from which to explore this Balkan beauty.

 Sveti Stefan and the South Coast

-Sveti Stefan is probably the most likely image you will find on a Montenegrin postcard and with good reason too!
-With pink sandy beaches and delightful little shops, you will find yourself in a world of your own.
+Sveti Stefan is probably the most likely image you will find on a Montenegrin postcard, and with good reason, too!
+With pink sandy beaches and delightful little shops, you’ll find yourself in a world of your own.
 Due to the seasonality of Sveti Stefan, its island gate is open to guests from May.

 An introduction to Bar

-The rich history of Bar is chronicled in its partially restored towns, which have seen a Turk invasion during the 19th Century and a severe earthquake in the late 70’s.
-Bar really is a treasure, and efforts have been made to rebuild its old town and surrounding communes, which has given rise to one of our more peculiar, but captivating destinations.
+The rich history of Bar is chronicled in its partially restored towns, which saw a Turk invasion during the 19th Century and a severe earthquake in the late 1970s.
+Bar really is a treasure, and efforts have been made to rebuild its old town and surrounding communes, which have given rise to one of our more peculiar but captivating destinations.

 A short trip from Bar will land you on the doorstep of Skadar Lake and its national park.
-This reserve encourages its guests to view exceptional indigenous wildlife, enjoy water sports, boat trips and taste the wines of Vinarija Bogojević & Cemovsko Field.
+This reserve encourages its guests to view exceptional Indigenous wildlife, enjoy water sports and boat trips, and taste the wines of Vinarija Bogojević and Cemovsko Field.
 Perfect for those looking for a bit of outdoor adventure!

-South of both Bar and Skadar Lake, the town of Ulcinj is found bordering Albania.
-This is where the best beaches in this region can be found, which include Valdanos Beach and Velika Plaža & Mala Plaža.
-Here is where you can truly unwind.
+South of both Bar and Skadar Lake, the town of Ulcinj borders Albania.
+Here, the best beaches in this region, including Valdanos Beach and Velika Plaža & Mala Plaža, can be found.
+Here, you can truly unwind.

 Unlike Budva, Ulcinj hasn’t quite been touched by the hordes of European tourists.
-The old town of Ulcinj stands proud as the oldest in Montenegro and with this comes a humbler style of life…people come here for good old-fashioned spot of R&R!
-The streets are bustling with farmer’s markets and street vendors, which tend to operate most days, and they’re a great way to soak up the vibrancy of everyday life here.
+The old town of Ulcinj stands proud as the oldest in Montenegro, and with this comes a humbler style of life…people come here for a good old-fashioned spot of R&R!
+The streets are bustling with farmers’ markets and street vendors, which tend to operate most days.
+They’re a great way to soak up the vibrancy of everyday life here.
 And for the sweet-toothed traveller, Ulcinj has a reputation for having the best gelato in Montenegro and the Adriatic coast, so much so, you’ll probably visit on more than one occasion!
 When the evening falls and you’re craving something savoury, stroll along the Bojana River and you will find some of the more renowned restaurants in the area.

 The Bay of Kotor

-Sailing through the fjord you will notice the Orjen Mountains along the west, and the Lovćen Mountain range curling around the east, which outline this spellbinding landscape.
-As you enter through the bay you are greeted by a man-made islet that is home to Our Lady of the Rocks Church and a museum.
-This is the first of many reminders that you are about to reach a region of Montenegro that is famed for its natural scenery and poignant architecture.
+Sailing through the fjord, you will notice the Orjen Mountains along the west, and the Lovćen Mountain range curling around the east, which outline this spellbinding landscape.
+As you enter through the bay, you are greeted by a man-made islet that is home to Our Lady of the Rocks Church and a museum.
+This is the first of many reminders that you are about to reach a region of Montenegro famed for its natural scenery and poignant architecture.

-The Bay of Kotor is made up of four cornerstones – Lastva, Morinj, Stoliv and the most renowned Tivat.
-Within these villages you’ll find iconic landmarks such as St Petka Church and St Mary’s Church.
+The Bay of Kotor comprises four cornerstones – Lastva, Morinj, Stoliv and the most renowned Tivat.
+You’ll find iconic landmarks in these villages, such as St Petka Church and St Mary’s Church.
 You’ll also be able to enjoy Tivat Marina and Gornji Stoliv’s Olive grove & Fig orchard.

 Boka for the intrepid traveller